alexander-digett/digett/src/pages/insights/how-can-my-website-bring-me-more-business.md

 title: 'How can my website bring me more business?'
 templateKey: blog-post
 date: 2011-07-14T14:20:03.000Z
+category:
-category: Inbound Marketing, Marketing, Strategy
+  -Inbound Marketing, Marketing, Strategy
 alias: how-can-my-website-bring-me-more-business
 summary: >
  How much business was generated from your website in the last month?
 Did your website, your number one marketing tool, your 24/7 salesperson to the world, bring you new customers?